mobgen/halo-documentation/pages/cms/segmentation/cms_segmentation_operations.md

 ## Segment content items based on tags

-To add a tag to a content item you firstly need to configure this tag in the Content Structure.
+To add a tag to a content item you firstly need to configure this tag in the content structure.
 Refer to [this documentation](./cms_content_module_structure.html#apply-a-segmentation-tag-to-a-content-item) for more information on how to configure the tags in the content structure.

 Once a tag is configured in the content structure:

 - Access the '*Content*' section in the left menu.
-- Enter the Content structure where your instance is inside.
+- Enter the content structure where your instance is inside.
 - Click the tab for the list of content items.
 - Select the item you want to add a tag to.
 - Add the tag in the '*Apply tags*' section.